OpenEvalProject/evals/manuscripts/elife-94045/v1/manuscript.md

 ![Figure 3.](https://cdn.elifesciences.org/articles/94045/elife-94045-fig3-v1.jpg)

-**Figure 3.:** a) compared to the default randomized sampling (surveillance) in October (b) and November 2022 (c).The randomized surveillance results in November 2022 (c) have been added to highlight the spreading progress of BQ.1.1.
+**Figure 3.:** The randomized surveillance results in November 2022 (c) have been added to highlight the spreading progress of BQ.1.1.
 Dots reflect the location of each sample (based on residents’ zip codes).
 Orange dot: first identified BQ.1.1 sample; red dot: additionally identified BQ.1.1 sample; blue dot: another SARS-CoV-2 lineage.
 Purple triangles represent the number of one-way trips a community received from the community of the first BQ.1.1 occurrence (orange dot) based on mobility data from October 2020 and June 2021.
 The same mobility data from mobility-guided sampling (a) were added in grayscales to the randomized surveillance (b and c) as a visual reference only.
-Sampling dots are slightly scattered to improve visibility.Figure 3—source code 1.Figure 3.Figure 3—source data 1.Figure 3—source data 2.For each community, the incoming one-way trips from the community of BQ.1.1 origin in Thuringia based on the October 2020 and June 2021 datasets, the number of guided and randomized samples per community, and an indication of found BQ.1.1 samples are provided.
+Sampling dots are slightly scattered to improve visibility.

 As part of the general Thuringian surveillance, we collected 132 samples for October (covering dates between the 5th and 31st) and 69 samples in November (covering dates between the 1st and 25th; see Figure 3b and c).
 Randomized sampling was not influenced or adjusted based on the mobility-guided sample collection.
 Thus, it also contains samples from communities with a mobility link toward the first occurrence of BQ.1.1, as they were part of the regular random collection (see gray triangles in Figure 3b).
 A complete overview of all samples is provided in Figure 3—source data 1.
 The mobility datasets from October 2020 and June 2021 for all sampled communities are provided in Figure 3—source data 2.